-Since bones are still growing, bone fractures in children are unique.
-Without proper diagnosis and treatment of pediatric fractures, patients can lead to complications with their bones in the future.
-We work with children to make sure that their bone fractures are diagnosed and treated correctly so they heal properly.
+Since children’s bones are still growing, bone fractures in children are unique.
+Without proper diagnosis and treatment of pediatric fractures, patients can experience future complications.
+We work with children to make sure their bone fractures are diagnosed and treated correctly so they heal properly.

 There are three bones that make up the elbow joint and allow you to bend and straighten your arm and turn your palm up and down.